Segovia vs Toledo: Choosing a Madrid Day Trip

 Located to the northwest of Madrid, Segovia is one of the most popular day trips from the Spanish capital – and for good reason.

-This historic city is home to a number of incredible sites – including a grand cathedral, medieval Alcázar and, of course, a Roman aqueduct – and is an absolute joy to explore.
+This historic city is home to many incredible sites – including a grand cathedral, medieval Alcázar and, of course, a Roman aqueduct – and is an absolute joy to explore and the views of the aqueduct as soon as you alight from the bus is sure to take your breath away.

 Accessibility